glebzlat/type_pack/doc/mainpage.md

 This is my hobby project, that I have started because I wished to deeply explore C++ metaprogramming.
 I have implemented a lot of great metaprogramming stuff, which actually may seem as a "black magic".

+Project is heavily inspired by [this project](https://github.com/ALSCode/FSM), which is based on [this lecture](https://www.youtube.com/watch?v=AnOPvP7e7cw).

 Here you can see such algorithms as lexicographic comparsion, generation, conditional removing and even sorting.
 And it all is performed at compile-time with _types_, not material values.
 And it all is implemented using pure C++ 11 standard.

 [Project's GitHub](https://github.com/edKotinsky/type_pack)